flowerbug/ngfp/README.md

   some code created by me (all under Unlicense)
         the *.py files

+General Information:

 ngfp aka new gfpoken aka gfpoken-in-python is my learning project for python, pyglet and many other things (I'm not that familiar with git or Debian packaging and ...).
 So be gentle with me here ok?  :)

+To make spacing consistent I've used:

+ # to see what the changes would look like:
+ $ autopep8 . --recursive --select=E101,E121 --diff

+ # to make the changes:
+ $ autopep8 . --recursive --select=E101,E121 --in-place